arm61/uravu/paper/paper.md

 The Python language has a large number of powerful packages related to the application of Bayesian modelling.
 However, to apply these methods to their problems, scientific users need a straightforward environment.
-For maximum-likelihood modelling, this is achieved using the `scipy.optimize.curve_fit()` method for many users but, to the best of the author's knowledge, there is no equivalent method for Bayesian modelling.
+For maximum-likelihood modelling, this is achieved using the `scipy.optimize.curve_fit()` method for many users, but, to the best of the author's knowledge, there is no equivalent method for Bayesian modelling.
-`uravu` fills this gap by offering easy access to powerful Python packages to perform Markov chain Monte Carlo and nested sampling.
+`uravu` fills this gap by offering easy access to powerful Python packages to perform Markov chain Monte Carlo and nested sampling, that is capable of handling uncertainties with any distribution.
-Furthermore, the tutorials, available as documentation, online allow users to become more comfortable with the use of Bayesian methods for data modelling.
+Furthermore, the tutorials, available as documentation online, allow users to become more comfortable with the use of Bayesian methods for data modelling.

 # Acknowledgements